It turned out that there would be more to this Battle Call…affectionately known as The Bean. And she was born perfectly petite.

 Big stuff.
 Sure.
 But the small…

 A kid in the bath or pool or ocean that could hear a splash, the rain, a wave.
-Little eyes, that would track and turn to my voice.
+Little eyes that would track and turn to my voice.
 Hear my lullaby.
 A whisper.
 A bird.
-The baby I would take out; without stares, curious to figure out why this little-bit was wearing those huge things on her ears.
+The baby I would take out, without stares, curious to figure out why this little-bitty-baby was wearing those huge things on her ears.
 The sideways looks…

 Grief for not being given a chance at mainstream motherhood.
-The Normal way.
+The normal way.
 Like most people I knew.

 I was able to let go of what I had imagined, or wished, or longed for.